openebs/website/website/src/blogs/openebs-node-device-management-ndm-e2-80-8a--e2-80-8atroubleshooting-tips.md

 2. Get the NDM config map.
 3. Check if the mount point of the disk is excluded in the filter configurations in configmap.
 4. From lsblk output check if the blockdevice you want to use is an LVM/software raid/ partition/LUKS filesystem.
 NDM currently does not support these types.
 5. If none of the above works, the logs of NDM daemonset can be checked.
-It will have information of disk being detected , and at what point the disk was excluded from blockdevice creation, (like `excluded by path-filter`)
+It will have information of disk being detected, and at what point the disk was excluded from blockdevice creation, (like `excluded by path-filter`)

     ![blockdevice creation](https://cdn-images-1.medium.com/max/800/0*q8rBQFw284gRYqjg)